 While you’re thinking of future investments, you may want to check if you could make any payments into an ISA or other tax-efficient savings which also have limits on what you can pay in each tax year.

 Please speak to your financial advisor for more information and bespoke advice.
 If you don’t have an advisor then we can help.
-Find out more about Investments and Pensions advice from our partner Hargreaves Lansdown.
+Find out more about Investments and Pensions advice.

 - Changes to Student Loan deductions thresholds